stratum-ar/ui-server-api/README.md

-# ui-api-lib
+# UI Server API

-A library for direct communication with the UI server
+A library for low-level direct communication with the [UI server](https://github.com/stratum-ar/ui-server).